Browser does not support script.

 Please detail your previous training in, and experience of working with people with psychosis and of providing therapy, both to people with psychosis and in other settings.
 This should include type of therapy (eg CBT or Supportive Counselling), approximate numbers of clients worked with and length of therapy.

 The deadline for applications is 31 October 2016 for 2017 entry.
-Prior to this date all applications will be given equal consideration and considered on their individual merits.
-After this date applications will be considered subject to the availability of places, thus we encourage you to submit your application as soon as possible.
+Applications will be considered subject to the availability of places, thus we encourage you to submit your application as soon as possible.
 Please note that funding deadlines may be earlier.

 The programmes have been developed with the South London & Maudsley NHS Foundation Trust and designed in accordance with the National Institute of Health and Clinical Excellence Schizophrenia Guideline psychological therapy recommendations (NICE, 2003, 2009).
 The purpose of the programmes is to improve the delivery of cognitive behavioural interventions for people with psychosis.
 CBTp is a complex therapeutic intervention and requires of independent practitioners an advanced theoretical understanding of cognitive models of psychosis and specialist post-qualification skills in relationship building, assessment, formulation and intervention.
 Our programmes train students in each of these requirements, enabling them to develop competence then mastery in therapy delivery, and to provide consultancy, training and supervision to others.